liebig/cron/README.md

 <a name="enablelarvellogging"></a>
 ### Enable or disable Laravel logging

 The Laravel logging facilities provide a layer on top of Monolog.
 By default, Laravel is configured to create daily log files for your application, and these files are stored in `app/storage/logs`.
 Cron will use Laravel logging facilities by default.
-You can disable this by setting the `laravelLogging` config.php value to false or call at runtime the **setLaravelLogging** function.
+You can disable this by setting the `laravelLogging` value to false in the config file or by calling the **setLaravelLogging** function at runtime.

 ```php
 public static function setLaravelLogging($bool) {